 Sebastian Buzzalino knows his way around the camera and the backstage.
 His portraits can make you hum to the melody of the people that are in them.
-You can hear their personalities and the music they create just by looking at their pictures.
-That's what we greatly appreciate about Sebastian's work.
+You can hear their personalities and the music they create just by looking at their pictures and that's what we greatly appreciate about Sebastian's work.
 While photographs are supposed to be quiet, his images resonate with the life and sound of his subjects.
-They're reminders that photographs do speak and in his case, they even play music.
+They're reminders that photographs do speak and in his case, they play beautiful music.

 Hi, Sebastian.
 Welcome to the Lomography Online Magazine!
 How did you get started on your photographic journey?

 Thanks for having me!
 Like most things in my life, I kind of fell ass-backwards into photography.
 I was the editor of a regional music magazine for seven years, mostly writing about bands.
 In that time, I picked up a camera to take with me to live shows so I could more easily get two press tickets to the show and bring my girlfriend along.

 The first show I ever shot was Against Me! and I had no idea what I was doing, but managed to get at least a couple of usable shots.
 Somewhere along the line, I kept shooting bands and before I knew it, I was shooting more than I was writing.

 Photography is just capturing light, somehow, at the end of the day.
 That light is just information, but the best photographs manage to, almost through an alchemic process, convert that information into emotion.

 What's your favorite thing about it?